Market

 Industry Structure and Developments:

-at all time high levels and interest rates held at the same level with an accommodative stance to spur growth.
-The Indian
+rebounding and interest rates held at the same level with an accommodative stance to spur growth.
+The Indian economy had a strong GDP growth which

-economy had a strong GDP growth which was driven by capital formation and investment for the most part and to a
+was driven by capital formation and investment for the most part and to a lower extent by private and public consumption.
+GDP for the country is

-supported by resilient domestic activity, robust investment and government consumption.
-Indian economy remained
+projected to grow at 6.3% during FY 2025-26 supported by resilient domestic activity, robust investment and government consumption.
+Indian economy

-resilient with robust 7.6% growth rate of GDP in FY 2023-24.
+remained resilient with robust 6.5% growth rate of GDP in FY 2024-25.

-While there was no change in stance of the monetary policy, the market reading of the monetary policy statements
+While there was no change in stance of the monetary policy, the market reading of the monetary policy statements indicated that the interest rate had

-investments owing to the presence of a vast range of industries and investment avenues.
+peaked.
+Overall, the country is attracting many global majors for strategic investments owing to the presence of a vast range of industries and investment

 Opportunity and Threats:

-of March, 2024 (over March, 2023).
-Positive rate of inflation in March, 2024 is primarily due to increase in prices of
+2024).
+Positive rate of inflation in March, 2025 is primarily due to increase in prices of manufacture of food products, other manufacturing, food articles,

 The rise of AI poses a substantial challenge globally, especially in service sectors where employment is a concern.
-A
+A recent IMF paper highlights that

-recent IMF paper highlights that 40 percent of global employment is exposed to AI, showcasing both its complementary
+almost 40 percent of global employment is exposed to AI, showcasing both its complementary benefits and potential risks of displacement.
+Geoeconomic

-leading to increased friend shoring and onshoring activities, impacting global trade and economic growth.
+fragmentation and the slowdown of hyper-globalization are leading to increased friend shoring and onshoring activities, impacting global trade and

 Segment-wise or product-wise performance:

 The Company is solely engaged in financial consultancy services, which is the only reporting segment.
-The total revenue
+The total revenue from financial advisory services

-from financial advisory services stood at Rs.
-6,00,000/- as compared with Rs.
-6,25,000/- in the previous financial year.
+stood at Rs.
+5,00,000/- as compared with Rs.
+6,00 ,000/- in the previous financial year.

 Outlook:

-Rising employment and substantially increasing private consumption, supported by rising consumer sentiment, will
+2 Rising employment and substantially increasing private consumption, supported by rising consumer sentiment, will support GDP growth in the coming

-support GDP growth in the coming months.
-Future capital spending of the government in the economy is expected to
+months.
+Future capital spending of the government in the economy is expected to be supported by factors such as tax buoyancy, the streamlined tax

-rationalisation of the tariff structure, and the digitization of tax filing.
-In the medium run, increased capital spending on
+system with low rates, a thorough assessment and rationalisation of the tariff structure, and the digitization of tax filing.
+In the medium run, increased

-largely demonstrated promise to boost growth by unleashing the pent-up demand.
-The sector's success is being
+demonstrated promise to boost growth by unleashing the pent-up demand.
+The sector’s success is being captured by a number of HFIs (High-Frequency

-captured by a number of HFIs (High-Frequency Indicators) that are performing well, indicating the beginnings of a
+Indicators) that are performing well, indicating the beginnings of a comeback.

 Risk and concerns:

-The geopolitical crises, supply chain reorientations, global inflation, and tight monetary policy conditions seems to
+The geopolitical crises, supply chain reorientations, global inflation, and tight monetary policy conditions seems to outweigh on the positives of the

-outweigh on the positives of the economy.
-Inflation may peak along with the moderation of the global economy and
+economy.
+Inflation may peak along with the moderation of the global economy and stability in crude oil and industrial raw material prices.
+A tighter

-and, therefore, cap the price rise.
+monetary policy will also help bring down demand and, therefore, cap the price rise.

-Reserve Bank of India (RBI) has shouldered a major responsibility of cushioning the economy from rising prices and
+Reserve Bank of India (RBI) has shouldered a major responsibility of cushioning the economy from rising prices and maintaining liquidity.
+Yet, navigating

-been a tightrope walk for policymakers and for the economy as a whole.
+inflation and preserving financial stability, while boosting growth drivers, have been a tightrope walk for policymakers and for the economy as a whole.

 Internal Control Systems and their adequacy: